 NEW FOOTPRINT CERTIFICATION LAUNCHED TO DRIVE SUSTAINABILITY OF ACCOMMODATION PROVIDERS ACROSS SOUTH ASIA

-TOFTigers, India’s best known eco-travel campaign and certification body, has launched South Asia first ‘Eco-certification’ for accommodation providers across the lodge and resort segment of the market, that is compliant with the Indian Ministry of Tourism’s Indian Sustainable Tourism Criteria, or ISTC.
+TOFTigers, India’s best known eco-travel campaign, and certification body has launched South Asia’s first ‘eco-certification’ for accommodation providers across the lodge and resort segment of the market, which is compliant with the Indian Ministry of Tourism’s Indian Sustainable Tourism Criteria, or ISTC.